Napier Waller: Personal life

+Home

-The Wallers' Ivanhoe half-timbered English Arts and Crafts style house was constructed in the Ivanhoe precinct known as Fairy Hills by builder Phillip Millsom in 1922, through a War Services loan, to the artists' design and specifications, lit by windows high up on a mezzanine 'minstrel gallery' above a large hall in which they entertained their friends including Percy Meldrum, architect of Newspaper House decorated with Waller's mosaic I'll put a girdle round about the earth, designed fixed furniture in a Moderne style constructed by H. Goldman Manufacturing Co.
-Meldrum and installed in the 1931, 1934 and 1937 alterations to the Wallers' house and studios.
+The Wallers' half-timbered home, completed in a mix of the Inter-war California Bungalow and Inter-war Old English styles, was constructed in the Ivanhoe precinct known as Fairy Hills by builder Phillip Millsom in 1922, through a War Services loan.
+Based on the artists' design and specifications, the house is lit by windows high up on a mezzanine 'minstrel gallery' above a large hall in which they entertained their friends including Percy Meldrum, architect of Newspaper House decorated with Waller's mosaic I'll put a girdle round about the earth, designed fixed furniture in a Moderne style, constructed by H. Goldman Manufacturing Co. and installed in the 1931, 1934 and 1937 alterations to the Wallers' house and studios.
+The house and its collection were added to the Victorian Heritage Register in recognition of its architectural, historical, and social significance; and other heritage lists.
+The house and its collection are managed by the Victorian branch of the National Trust; and are open to the public on the second Sunday of each month.

+Family

 In 1925 Christian's niece Klytie Pate came to live with them, assisted in the studio and became a significant artist and ceramicist.

 In the 1930s Waller began an affair with Lorna Reyburn a New Zealand-born artist and his assistant which was discovered by his wife Christian in 1936 or 1937.
 Christian consequently left him in 1939, first going to America then returning to live at Ivanhoe though apart from Napier, and sometimes in her Spring Street apartment, tolerating Napier's ongoing relationship with Reyburn, before she died aged 59 of hypertensive heart disease in May 1955.
 In 1958 Waller subsequently married Reyburn.

 Those who knew Waller described him as a modest, self-effacing man of considerable erudition which could be attributed to his love of literature begun as a child, especially of Thomas Malory and William Morris; during WW1 he read James Macpherson and in the 1920s he read Homer and Virgil.